Jūnin no Yūmei na Honjokko (10 famous people from Honjo)

 That story actually comes to us from Akutagawa Ryūnosuke.
 His father and other Honjo locals told these stories to him.
 I have no reason to doubt them either.
 Other areas of Tōkyō[xlii] descended into the same chaos after the Meiji Coup.

 The saddest part of this whole story is that Akutagawa Ryūnosuke couldn’t endure his own life.
 His art was respected by his idols.
 It was respected by his peers.
 To this day, he is considered one of modern Japan’s greatest writers.
-However he suffered from serious depression.
-The condition finally got the best of him and he killed himself in 1927 (Shōwa 2) at the age of 35.
+However he suffered from serious depression, a condition romanticized by many cultures until quite recently.
+His feelings of isolation and despair finally got the best of him.
+Just like the stories he heard of his hopeless Honjo neighbors after the cataclysm Edo-Tōkyō suffered in the wake of the 1868 Meiji Coup, he took his own life in 1927 (Shōwa 2) at the age of 35.

-As some of you may know, baseball was brought to Japan in 1872 (Meiji 5) and is one of the most popular sports in the country.
-Even high school baseball gets a lot of attention with the 夏の甲子園 Natsu no Kōshien Summer Kōshien[xliv], a high profile yearly summer high school tournament.
-This competition is where the Japanese get their first peak at the next generation of those who play with balls professionally.
+As some of you may know, baseball was brought to Japan in 1872 (Meiji 5) and is the most popular sport in the country.
+Even high school baseball gets a lot of attention with the 夏の甲子園 Natsu no Kōshi-en Summer Kōshien[xliv], a high profile yearly summer high school tournament.
+This competition is where the Japanese get their first peak at the next generation of those who play with their balls professionally.

-The Japanese consistently perform within the top 5 teams of international baseball.
+Japan consistently performs within the top 5 teams of international baseball.
 At the time of writing, they’re ranked #1 by the International Baseball Federation, followed by the United States, Cuba, Chinese Taipei (Tawain), and the Netherlands.
 The Japanese professional leagues are highly competitive and in recent years have been providing top tier players for Major League Baseball in the US.
 Players like 田口壮 Taguchi Sō, 松井秀喜 Matsui Hideki, and 鈴木一朗 Suzuki Ichirō immediately come to mind.

 Ō Sadaharu was born in Honjo to a Taiwanese father and a Japanese mother.
 In foreign publications, his family name is generally transcribed as 王 Oh.
 This convention is a relic of the age where newspaper print setters and computer manufacturers couldn’t be bothered with differentiating Japanese オ /o/ and オー /oː/ with diacritics.
 So, in English this guy is usually called Sadaharu Oh (first name/last name reversed in the western style).
 But that’s just lazy, in my opinion.
 He’s Ō Sadaharu on JapanThis! because… screw that “H.” Nobody needs it.
 By the way, in Mandarin his name is read Wáng Zhēnzhì and I have no idea how to pronounce that correctly.
 And neither does he.
 Despite his Chinese citizenship, supposedly he doesn’t speak Chinese.

-Sadaharu played first base 22 seasons from 1959-1980 for the Yomiuri Giants based out of the former 後楽園球場 Kōrakuen Kyūjō Kōrakuen Stadium, predecessor of 東京ドーム Tōkyō Dōmu Tōkyō Dome.
-In that time he set the lifetime homerun record by knocking out an incredible 868 homeruns and the team won 11 championships.
-He was voted MVP of セントラルリーグ Sentararu Rīgu the Central League’s 9 times.
-Then, from 1984-1988 he served as manager of the Giants.
+Sadaharu played first base 22 seasons from 1959-1980 for the Tōkyō Giants based out of the former 後楽園球場 Kōraku-en Kyūjō Kōrakuen Stadium, predecessor of today’s 東京ドーム Tōkyō Dōmu Tōkyō Dome.
+In that time he set the lifetime home-run record by knocking out an incredible 868 home-runs and led the team to 11 championships.
+He was voted MVP of セントラルリーグ Sentararu Rīgu the Central League a whopping nine times!
+Then, from 1984-1988 he served as Manager of the Giants.
 Under his leadership, the Giants clinched the Central League pennant in 1987.

 The Dude Has 2 Other Claims to Fame